 Tom Wolfe, one of the great observers of the American scene — not least in his unique and peerless work at New York Magazine — died yesterday at 88, the Times has confirmed.

 As a journalist and novelist, Tom Wolfe could, like no one else, take one particular broad subject — class and status — and slice it thin for examination and diagnosis, like a pathologist with a microtome.
 (Many people still don’t think America has a class system.
 He knew better.)
-He seemed to love nothing more in print than to identify precisely the striated signifiers that communicate prestige, and do it in prose that danced and skipped along irresistibly as he did it.
+He seemed to love nothing more in print than to identify precisely the striated signifiers that communicate prestige, and do it in prose that danced and skipped along irresistibly.
 Wolfe had been an American Studies student at Yale, and — to use a favored expression of his — Santa Barranza! did he study America.

 He got to begin that journalistic study at the best possible perch.
 In 1962, Wolfe was hired by the old New York Herald Tribune just as its editors and contributors were attempting to save their dying paper.
 Part of the push was to produce a serious daily that was far more stylishly written than the New York Times.
 (It was an achievable task: Most of the Times’ prose of that era was pretty joyless.)
 Two Trib writers — Wolfe and Jimmy Breslin — were pulled toward the Sunday-magazine section of the paper, which was being reimagined and renamed New York under the editors Jim Bellows and Sheldon Zalaznick, and (after Zalaznick was promoted a few weeks into the job) they were soon joined by a former Time Inc. editor named Clay Felker.
 Wolfe wrote for Felker frequently and hilariously, starting with a 1,500-word column each week, about New York rudeness, about the clothes he saw in the supermarkets of the Long Island suburbs, about the loopiness of landlord-tenant battles.
 He was doing similar, longer work on the side for Esquire, including the profile of a group of car customizers that became the title essay of his first book.